 Damage fabric: A fabric fault.
 It may be generated during handling fabric inside the factory or faulty fabric sent the fabric supplier.

-Die Cutting: Used where accuracy is important and there is enough repetition
+Die Cutting: This is acutting equipment used to cut garments components.
+This machine is used where accuracy is important and there is enough repetition.

-End loss: at the end of the lay that is not covered by the marker
+End loss: The amount of fabric at the end of the lay that is not covered by the marker is called as end loss.

 Face one way spreading: The face side of each ply faces the same way (up or down)